 Office Phone Systems for Small Businesses

-Over the years there have been great advances in the features and technology used in office phone systems.
-Having hold music, call recordings, transfers & conference calling is something we now often take for granted but would have ended up being expensive on traditional business phone systems.
+Over the years there have been great advances in the features and technology used in small business phone systems.
+Having hold music, call recordings, transfers & conference calling is something we now often take for granted but would have ended up being expensive on traditional small business phone systems.

 This has made it extremely popular during the recent COVID pandemic.
 Not only will it allow all your staff to work from home you can also make video calls, group instant messaging, and call coaching to help motivate your staff during these difficult times.